Healthcare Fraud Defense in Florida

 Healthcare fraud is intentionally defrauding a healthcare organization, medical provider, or government-run healthcare institution.
 This is sometimes achieved through falsely representing a condition, filing false paperwork or fictitious claims, tampering with billing schedules, and so forth.
 The Federal Bureau of Investigation (FBI), aided by special investigators utilized by the Department of Health and Human Services (HHS), are notoriously eager to prosecute anyone suspected of healthcare fraud, even when it is clear any alleged fraudulent behavior was unintentional.

-If you have been accused of healthcare fraud, retain the legal representation of a white collar crimes defense attorney right away.
-At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach criminal defense lawyer understands the weight of the accusations and responds with the necessary urgency.
+If you have been accused of healthcare fraud, retain the legal representation of a federal defense attorney right away.
+At the Law Offices of Greg Rosenfeld, P.A., our West Palm Beach healthcare fraud defense lawyer understands the weight of the accusations and responds with the necessary urgency.

 Attorney Rosenfeld has earned prestigious awards and honors for his record of excellence, including: